 All SoFi customers immediately get access to Edmit Plus when they sign up.
 Edmit Plus is a financial tool that helps you estimate financial help, compare the cost of attendance, or learn more about scholarships and merit aid.

-It also allows offers you personalized salary estimations according to your profile and course.
+It also offers you personalized salary estimations according to your profile and course.
 This is to ensure that you make the best possible choices.

 - You can get access to network events and work opportunities